10 ways to manage work conflict

 8. Don’t get bogged down in detail.

-The he-said, she-said approach won’t work and will only distract from the end-goal of getting everyone on the same page.
+The they-said approach won’t work and will only distract from the end-goal of getting everyone on the same page.
 Stay out of the prologue!

 9. Office politics are an awful mire of don’t-go-there.